UPPMAX/programming_formalisms/docs/sessions/project_introduction/README.md

     - What is GitHub?
     - What is a GitHub repository?
     - What is a GitHub issue?
+    - What is a Markdown?
     - What is a Markdown file?
+    - What do we mean when we say 'This shows the rendered file'?

 ## Why we set up the project as such